-With the boom in golf participation caused by the pandemic, the popularity of golf outings is expected to reach new heights in the coming months and years.
-If that happens, the gap between golf outings and weddings could decrease even further.
+With a sizable increase in golf participation over the past few years, the popularity of golf outings is expected to reach new heights in the coming months and years.
+As that happens, the gap between golf outings and weddings could decrease even further.

 Growth in the number of golfers typically translates in growth in the number of golf outings, which certainly makes sense.
 Golf outings can be an extremely enjoyable and lucrative way for organizations to raise money and awareness while providing client entertainment, public relations and networking.

 However, conducting a successful and profitable golf outing isn’t easy.
 There are many challenges golf event managers face as they look to provide a memorable outing while minimizing costs and maximizing revenue.

 To help improve your chances for a successful golf event this year, we recently talked with golf professional Mike Tait, who is also the founder of SMT Events, a company that specializes in golf outing fundraising.
 Known for their popular golf ball cannon, Oswego-based SMT has helped raise over $17 million for charities, local groups and corporations since 2009.

 Below is Mike’s list of the top five ways to to conduct a more profitable golf outing.